Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's affronted by this.

-Before the break, we were talking uh Ed was taking through the board and the associates of the new 501c3 to push back on the HHS regulation, assaulting religious liberty, religious freedom, conscience cause.
+Before the break, we were talking, Ed was ticking through the board and the associates of the new 501c3 to push back on the HHS regulation, assaulting religious liberty, religious freedom, conscience cause.

-Ticking through all the names indicates the breadth, the multi-denominational and multi political or bipartisan, nonpartisan nature of those who feel threatened.
+Ticking through all the names indicates the breadth, the multi-denominational and multi-political, bipartisan, nonpartisan nature of those who feel threatened.

-Mary, we'd like to get people to sign a petition to uh Speaker Boehner and uh leader reid that urging them to uh pass legislation to stop the Department of Health and Human Services from imposing this trampling of religious uh freedom on uh people of you know who who uh have a conscientious objection to paying for uh abortion pills or contraception or surgical sterilization and uh get people to sign the petition and and uh uh hopefully Congress will act to to
+Mary, we'd like to get people to sign a petition to Speaker Boehner and Lita Reid urging them to pass legislation to stop the Department OF Health AND Human Services from imposing this trampling of religious freedom on people who have a conscientious objection to paying for abortion pills or contraception or surgical sterilization.

-Yeah, I should we it's critical to point out here this group is also does not have a uniform view on contraception.
+It's critical to point out here, this group also does not have a uniform view on contraception.

 This is not a contraception issue.